gordonmurray/gordonmurray.github.io/_posts/2022-05-29-starting-a-kafka-journey.md

 I picked up "[Kafka - The Definitive Guide](https://www.amazon.co.uk/Kafka-Definitive-Real-Time-Stream-Processing/dp/1492043087/ref=sr_1_5?crid=1BPYEQA8AX2SR)" and "[Mastering Kafka Streams and ksqlDB](https://www.amazon.co.uk/Mastering-Kafka-Streams-ksqlDB-real-time/dp/1492062499/ref=sr_1_1?crid=1BPYEQA8AX2SR)" through work and started reading.

-I quickly learned of Apache Zookeeper used alongside Kafka to help manage a leader in a cluster, I created a small Kafka + Zookeeper project using Terraform [https://github.com/gordonmurray/terraform_aws_kafka_zookeeper](https://github.com/gordonmurray/terraform_aws_kafka_zookeeper) to gain some first hand experience.
+I quickly learned of Apache Zookeeper used alongside Kafka to help manage leader election in a cluster, I created a small Kafka + Zookeeper project using Terraform [https://github.com/gordonmurray/terraform_aws_kafka_zookeeper](https://github.com/gordonmurray/terraform_aws_kafka_zookeeper) to gain some first hand experience.

 I was able to get a zookeeper cluster and a Kafka cluster running, though not fully in an automated way that Id like through Terraform.
 I needed to SSH in and update the config on each instance to make each node aware of itself and other nodes.
 I wanted to automate it fully so I could tear it down each night and create it again a few days later when I had time to try it again.